Linking and Merging Cards

-For example, when in non-combined mode, three linked cards appear for Fred Chaffee — one each on iCloud, Facebook and Twitter.
+For example, when in non-combined mode, three linked cards appear for Fred Chaffee — one each on iCloud, Facebook (macOS 10.13 or below) and Twitter.

 When in Combined Mode, the three linked cards are merged into a single virtual card that displays all of the combined info from each of the individual cards.